Rule Builder.2025

 Prototyping and Testing

-After building a high-fidelity prototype in Figma, I ran moderated usability testing to validate whether business users could create and edit rules confidently.
+After building a high-fidelity prototype in Figma, I ran moderated usability testing with five participants to see whether business users could create and edit rules confidently.
+Each person completed the same task on both the original design and the redesign, so I could compare the two directly.

-In the first round, participants could complete the task, but they spent too much time figuring out how to build a valid rule.
-Even when users said the experience felt easy, I observed hesitation, backtracking, and uncertainty about whether they might publish something incorrect.
+In the first round, participants could finish the task, but they spent too long working out how to build a valid rule.
+Even when they said it felt easy, I watched the same pattern across the group: hesitation, backtracking, and uncertainty about whether they might publish something incorrect.

 What I Changed